• Skip to main content

 The Bund

-As elegant as any district in Shanghai, The Bund captures the old spirit of the city’s European colonial era.
+As elegant as any district in Shanghai, The Bund captures the spirit of the city’s European colonial era.
 In fact, in walking along this mile-long stretch along the Huangpu River, it’s hard to believe you’re actually in China.
-(Well, at least until you look across the river to Lujiazui in Pudong!)

-Along the western riverbank, you’ll discover a veritable open-air museum of colonial architecture covering styles as diverse as Gothic, Neoclassical & Baroque.
 The Bund is also well-connected to rest of central Shanghai from the charming Old City to the shopper’s paradise of Nanjing Road to the skyscrapers of Pudong.

-Attractions in & around The Bund: The Bund Sightseeing Tunnel, Huangpu River Cruise, Nanjing Road, Bund International Architecture Exhibition, Customs House, Peace Hotel Movie Poster Gallery, Bund Lovers’ Wall, Nanjing Road
+What to check out in & around The Bund: The Bund Sightseeing Tunnel, Huangpu River Cruise, Nanjing Road, Bund International Architecture Exhibition, Customs House, Peace Hotel Movie Poster Gallery, Bund Lovers’ Wall, Nanjing Road

 Recommended hotels near The Bund